-In connection with the closing of the sale of the 2025 CQP Senior Notes, we and the CQP Guarantors entered into a registration rights agreement (the "CQP Registration Rights Agreement, we and the CQP Guarantors have agreed to use commercially reasonable efforts to file with the SEC and cause to become effective a registration statement relating to an offer to exchange any and all of the 2025 CQP Senior Notes for a like aggregate principal amount of our debt securities with terms identical in all material respects to the 2025 CQP Senior Notes sought to be exchanged (other than with respect to restrictions on transfer or to any increase in annual interest rate), within 360 days after September 18, 2017.
-Under specified circumstances, we and the CQP Guarantors have also agreed to use commercially reasonable efforts to cause to become effective a shelf registration statement relating to resales of the 2025 CQP Senior Notes.
-We will be obligated to pay additional interest on the 2025 CQP Senior Notes within the specified time period.
+In connection with the closing of the 2026 CQP Senior Notes offering, we and the Guarantors entered into a registration rights agreement (the "CQP Registration Rights Agreement").
+Under the CQP Registration Rights Agreement, we and the Guarantors have agreed to file with the SEC and cause to become effective a registration statement relating to an offer to exchange any and all of the 2026 CQP Senior Notes for a like aggregate principal amount of our debt securities with terms identical in all material respects to the 2026 CQP Senior Notes sought to be exchanged (other than with respect to restrictions on transfer or to any increase in annual interest rate), within360 days after the notes issuance date of September 11, 2018.
+Under specified circumstances, we and the Guarantors have also agreed to cause to become effective a shelf registration statement relating to resales of the 2026 CQP Senior Notes.
+We will be obligated to pay additional interest on the 2026 CQP Senior Notes if we fail to comply with our obligation to register the 2026 CQP Senior Notes within the specified time period.